RobLMCO/TeamBAM_ETL/README.md

 1) Rob will use Python and Pandas to extract and format the CSV file into a dataframe.
 2) Mike will use web scraping of Google to gather location data for each base in another dataframe.
-3) Lillian will create the database and tables in MySQL and create a query for showing all sites by state, or by region.
+3) Lillian will create the database and tables in MySQL and create a query for showing all sites (base name, lat/long, type, quantity) by either state, command, region, or type.